Women in the Second Spanish Republic: Political activity

 The changing political landscape of the Second Republic meant there was an environment for the first time in which women's political organizations could flourish.

 Women were also largely locked out of organized political groups and events in this period, even when said groups claimed to be for gender equity.
 Major trade unions at the time like UGT and CNT ignored specific needs of women, including maternity leave, childcare provisions and equal pay; they instead focused on general needs or needs of men in the workforces they represented.
 The CNT also perpetuated gender inequality, by paying its female employees less than men in comparable positions.
 Only 4% of UGT's membership was female by 1932.

 One of the biggest challenges faced by leftist women was Marxism prioritized the issue of class equality over gender issues.
-For anarchists, syndicalists, communist and socialist women, this often resulted in male leadership prioritizing women's needs lower and locking women out of participation and governance as their needs did not directly relate to the class struggle.
+For anarchist, syndicalist, communist, and socialist women, this often resulted in male leadership prioritizing women's needs lower and locking women out of participation and governance as their needs did not directly relate to the class struggle.
 Some leftist men, both in political and labor organizations, also resented women entering the workforce, viewing their lower wages as contributing to employers lowering wages among male workers.

-Despite differences in ideology, communist, Republican and socialist women would come together for discussions about the political issues of the day.
+Despite differences in ideology, communist, Republican, and socialist women would come together for discussions about the political issues of the day.
 They also worked to mobilize women en masse to protest issues they felt were important.
 One such mobilization occurred in 1934, when the Republican government considered mobilizing its reserve forces military action in Morocco.
-Within hours of the news hitting the streets, Communist, Republican and Socialist women had organized a women's march to protest the proposed action in Madrid.
+Within hours of the news hitting the streets, communist, Republican, and socialist women had organized a women's march to protest the proposed action in Madrid.
 Many women were arrested, taken to the police headquarters and later released.